open-resources/dash_curriculum/tutorial/part2/chapter6.md

 ![df3_Slice2](./ch6_files/df3_Slice2.JPG)

-As an alternative to the .loc method, this is another powerful way to access rows that match a certain condition:
+As an alternative to the .loc method, this is another powerful way to access rows that match a certain condition.
+The first slice from above, can also be obtained via:
 ```
-# The first slice from above, can also be obtained via:
 df3[df3['continent']=='Americas']
 ```

 #### Grouping
-The .groupby method can be used on Pandas dataframes to aggregated data: data will be splitted according to the unique values in the grouped fields allowing to perform computations on each group.
+The `.groupby` method can be used on Pandas dataframes to aggregate data: data will be split according to the unique values in the grouped fields, allowing to perform computations on each group.

 As an example, let's calculate the yearly population by continent, summing up the populations from all countries within each continent:
 ```
 df3.groupby(['continent','year'])['pop'].sum()
 ```
-- The data will be aggregated by continent and year, summing up 'pop' column.
 The result will look like:

 ![df3_groupby1](./ch6_files/df3_groupby1.JPG)